ningstas/PortfolioProjects/README.md

 - Imported CSV into BigQuery and filtered according to scope of project and did further exploration (e.g. checking if the country names match across data sources)
 - Joined tables to calculate percentages, numbers per million (for comparison across countries of different population sizes)
 - Imported the results into Tableau for visualisation

+## Project 2: Factors Affecting Medical Charges
+R (done in Kaggle notebook): https://www.kaggle.com/code/ningsta/portfolio-factors-affecting-medical-charges

+In this session, we are trying to see if the medical charges incurred by an individual is correlated to their demographic features.
+This is helpful in calculating insurance premiums, to ensure that the insurance companies don't overcharge and don't make a loss at the same time.

+Since this dataset is already cleaned and provided in Kaggle, I only needed to explore the data and analyse it.
+I also did a linear regression model for predicting future medical charges.